Unified communications technology basics

-Before you investigate specific products and vendors, you'll also want to discuss cost considerations for video conferencing.
-Because costs vary greatly, depending on the system you choose to implement and the scope of your installation, budget should be agreed upon early in the research process.
-Remember that cost can also be affected by the video quality requirements you define, as well as any changes you may need to make to fulfill network design requirements for video conferencing.
+Before you investigate specific types of video conferencing products and vendors, you'll want to determine cost considerations.
+Because costs vary greatly, depending on the system you choose and the scope of the installation, you should determine a budget early in the process.
+Cost can also be affected by your video-quality requirements and any network design changes you may need to accommodate video conferencing systems.

 See how the cloud empowers new video conferencing users.

 Consider these top 10 items before buying video conferencing.